kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 When a test exercises code that contains `exit()` or `die()` statement, the execution of the whole test suite is aborted.

-For example, if you use URL helper `redirect()` function in your application code, your testing ends with it.
+For example, if you write `exit()` in your controller code, your testing ends with it.

 I recommend you not to use `exit()` or `die()` in your code.